-Some words and phrases have special meanings when talking about hazardous materials.
+Some words and phrases have special meanings when talking about HazMat.
 Some of these may differ from meanings you are used to.
 The words and phrases in this section may be on your test.
-The meanings of other important words are in the glossary at the end of Section 9.
+The meanings of other important words are in the Glossary at the end of Section 9.

 A material's hazard class reflects the risks associated with it.
-There are nine different hazard classes.
-The types of materials included in these nine classes are in Figure 9.1.
+There are 9 different hazard classes.
+The types of materials included in these 9 classes are in Figure 9.1.

-A shipping paper describes the hazardous materials being transported.
+A shipping paper describes the HazMat being transported.
 Shipping orders, bills of lading, and manifests are all shipping papers.
-Figure 9.6 shows an example shipping paper.
+Figure 9.6 shows an example of a shipping paper.